ADD CONDITION

 Pregnancy Use

-Currently, there is no information available about the use of PAIN RELEASE JOINT AND ARTHRITIS CREAM during pregnancy.
-This means that safety concerns, dosage adjustments, or any special precautions for pregnant individuals have not been addressed in the drug insert.
+If you are pregnant or planning to become pregnant, it's important to know that there is no specific information available about the use of this medication during pregnancy.
+This means that safety concerns, dosage adjustments, or any special precautions have not been established.

 Lactation Use